kon-ham/team_treehouse_sql_exercises/sql_exercises.md

 	Find all contacts in the  `phone_book`  where the phone number is missing so we can go and ask them for their 			number.

 		`SELECT * FROM phone_book WHERE phone IS NULL;`

+- We're still using the  `phone_book`, with the columns  `id`,  `first_name`,  `last_name`  and  `phone`.

+	Imagine we're implementing the autocomplete feature for a search facility on the phone where a user can start typing a last name and suggestions will appear.
+Write a query to retrieve all values from the last name column where the last name value is present.
+Only retrieve the  `last_name`  column.

+		`SELECT last_name FROM phone_book where last_name IS NOT NULL;`